Comp211-FA24/lab-00/README.md

 ## Final setup

-This section is separate from [Setup](#setup) above because if you do any of the steps below improperly, you now have enough knowledge of CLI and vim to detect and fix any issues.
+This section is separate from [Setup](#setup) above because if you do any of the steps below improperly, you now have enough knowledge of CLI and Vim to detect and fix any issues.

 ### SSH authentication